International Criminal Tribunal for the former Yugoslavia: Judges

 At the time of the court's dissolution, there were seven permanent judges and one ad hoc judge who served on the tribunal.
 A total of 86 judges have been appointed to the tribunal from 52 United Nations member states.
 Of those judges, 51 were permanent judges, 36 were ad litem judges, and one was an ad hoc judge.
 Note that one judge served as both a permanent and ad litem judge, and another served as both a permanent and ad hoc judge.

 UN member and observer states could each submit up to two nominees of different nationalities to the UN secretary-general.
 The UN secretary-general submitted this list to the UN Security Council which selected from 28 to 42 nominees and submitted these nominees to the UN General Assembly.
 The UN General Assembly then elected 14 judges from that list.
 Judges served for four years and were eligible for re-election.
 The UN secretary-general appointed replacements in case of vacancy for the remainder of the term of office concerned.

-On 21 October 2015, Judge Carmel Agius of Malta was elected president of the ICTY and Liu Daqun of China was elected vice-president; they assumed their positions on 17 November 2015.
-Agius's predecessors were Antonio Cassese of Italy (1993–1997), Gabrielle Kirk McDonald of the United States (1997–1999), Claude Jorda of France (1999–2002), Theodor Meron of the United States (2002–2005), Fausto Pocar of Italy (2005–2008), Patrick Robinson of Jamaica (2008–2011), and Theodor Meron (2011–2015).
+The court’s presidents were Antonio Cassese of Italy (1993–1997), Gabrielle Kirk McDonald of the United States (1997–1999), Claude Jorda of France (1999–2003), Theodor Meron of the United States (2003–2005), Fausto Pocar of Italy (2005–2008), Patrick Robinson of Jamaica (2008–2011), again Theodor Meron (2011–2015), and Carmel Agius of Malta (2015–2017).